Setting up test pyramid metrics for enterprise teams

 }

-CI Mitigation: Attach the check-pyramid script as a required status check in GitHub/GitLab branch protection.
+Attach the check-pyramid script as a required status check in GitHub/GitLab branch protection.
 Use --dry-run in local development to avoid blocking feature branches during initial migration.

 Cross-Team Ownership & Scaling Strategy